AdamSturge/Engine-Blog/pages/mydoc/mydoc_mesh_normals.md

 Vertex normals are trickier to conceptualize but easier to compute than the face normals.
 If you imagine an isolated point in 3D space which direction would you say it is orthongal to?
 There is no correct answer because the question is ill-posed.
-Orthonality implied direction but a point has no direction assoicated with it.
+Orthonality implies direction but a point has no direction assoicated with it.
 So how can we compute a vertex normal if that's the case?
-If instead you imagine our lonely point as part of a surface $$S$$ then it becomes clear which direction the normal vector must point, away from the $$S$$.
+If instead you imagine our lonely point as part of a surface $$S$$ then it becomes clear which direction the normal vector must point, away from $$S$$.
 So if we have local information about the surface our point is sampled from than we can use that information to compute the normal vector at the point.
 Imagined in this manner the normal vector is a function $$\vec{n}(S,p)$$ of both the surface and the point on the surface you are looking at.